nsedich-development/.performance/readme.md

 assembly language.
 It's difficult to tell this from the various Intel and Microsoft documentation, because the x86 is backwards compatible with 20-year old processors and operating systems, and _all_ of that is described.
-This note is an attempt to highlight what we need for the CSE413 compiler project.
-It describes the x86 instruction set that we will need and basic information about the Microsoft Assembler (MASM) that is installed in the MSCC lab, which we will use to assemble the generated code.
+The note describes the x86 instruction set that we will need and basic information about the Microsoft Assembler (MASM), which we will use to assemble the generated code.

 **MASM Assembly Language Code**